 When selecting mollusks in the shell make sure that the shells are closed tight or snap shut when tapped.
 Clams, oysters, and mussels in the shell need to be rinsed in cold water to remove any sand.
 Always grill on a medium-high to high heat.

 Clams need only be washed off in cold water and put right on the grill.
 Close the lid for a couple of minutes and then wait for the shells to open.
 When they do, remove and serve.

 Mussels require a little more preparation.
 The shells need to be cleaned of beards before they hit the grill of they just might catch on fire.
 Once cleaned they cook just like clams.
 Remember to be ready to serve these little morsels before you put them on the grill.

-Scallops are general bought out of the shells.
+Scallops are generally bought out of the shells.
 These are wonderful grilled because of the direct access that the meat has to the smoke.
-However they can quickly overcook and dry out.
-Place on skewers, grill on a medium high heat and keep some melted butter handy to baste them right before you remove them from the grill.
+However, they can quickly overcook and dry out.
+Place on skewers, grill on medium-high heat and keep some melted butter handy to baste them right before you remove them from the grill.
 Like all shellfish, you will want to serve these morsels right from the grill.

 Typically when grilling crustaceans you will want to remove or crack the shells.
 This not only allows for even cooking but will introduce the smoke flavor into the meat.